Moaaz69/Python-Internship/Day15_ Capstone/capstone_idea.md

                            **Capstone Project Plan**

-###Project Title
+🩺 Project Title
 Heart Disease Risk Predictor – Smart Diagnosis Through Data

-###Objective
+🎯 Objective

-This project aims to assist healthcare professionals and individuals in identifying the likelihood of heart disease based on medical attributes.
-Using a machine learning-based predictive model, it evaluates key health indicators to provide an accurate risk assessment.
+This project is designed to assist both healthcare professionals and individuals in predicting the risk of heart disease using clinical data.
+By leveraging a machine learning model, the tool provides a data-driven assessment based on key medical attributes, supporting early diagnosis and preventive action.

-###Features
+⚙️ Features

-User-friendly interface for uploading or entering patient data
+🧾 Simple CLI interface for entering or uploading patient data

-Predicts heart disease risk based on clinical parameters
+🧠 Predicts heart disease likelihood based on medical indicators

-Displays prediction result with probability score
+📊 Displays prediction result along with a probability score

-Highlights most influential features (like cholesterol, age, etc.)
+📌 Highlights top contributing factors (e.g., cholesterol, age, ST slope)

-Generates visualizations (correlation heatmap, feature importance)
+🌡️ Visualizations like correlation heatmap and feature importance plots

-Summarizes prediction results in a text-based report
+📝 Generates a clear, text-based prediction report

-Option to save predictions and reports locally for records
+💾 Option to save predictions and reports locally for recordkeeping

-Tools and Libraries
+🧰 Tools & Libraries

-Python 3.x serves as the core development language.
-The project uses:
+Built using Python 3.x, the project utilizes:

-pandas and numpy for data handling
+pandas, numpy – for data manipulation

-scikit-learn for model training and evaluation
+scikit-learn – for model training & evaluation

-matplotlib and seaborn for visual analytics
+matplotlib, seaborn – for data visualization

-joblib for saving and loading the model
+joblib – to save/load ML models

-os and json for file operations
+os, json – for file operations

-A simple CLI-based interface manages user interaction and reporting.
+A custom Command-Line Interface for seamless user interaction

 ### 📅 Timeline